Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Data Analysis and Results

 The time-averaged X-ray spectra alone do not capture how the individual spectral components vary relative to each other on timescales of seconds to minutes.
 Instead, the PDS and coherence analyses reveal significant differences in variability across various energies and frequencies \citep{Paice2021,Tetarenko2019,Tetarenko2021}.
 To further investigate the properties of the variability and their correlations, energy-dependent spectral-timing analyses are essential.

 \cite{Wilkinson2009} developed a technique known as the covariance spectrum.
 This covariance technique can be considered a matched filter applied to the data.
 By utilizing the PDS of both the reference band and the band of interest, we can derive the cross-spectrum and subsequently obtain a Fourier frequency-resolved covariance spectrum.
 This approach allows us to identify the variability in the energy channel being examined that is correlated with the reference band \citep{Uttley2014}.
-For further details, please refer to the Appendix.
+The covariance spectrum is closely related to the RMS spectrum.
+The covariance can be expressed as: